mcmanus-git/Singapore-HDB/tom/README.rst

 * It turns out that the tree method ``hist`` and ``gpu_hist`` algorithms are actually different.
 This was manifested in different prediction results for a larger type dataset (which ours was).

   * Why is this important ?
-Because hyperparameter tuning methods such as `GridSearch` is inherently brute force, **so any edge in training time is a massive advantage**, especially for tuning in our case as much as we needed.
+Because hyperparameter tuning methods such as `GridSearch` are inherently brute force, **so any edge in training time is a massive advantage**, especially for tuning in our case as much as we needed.

 * **Note:** - GPU accelerated prediction is enabled by default when ``gpu_hist`` is set.
 The tree_method hist is not the CPU version of the tree_method gpu_hist.
 They are different algorithms.